Brent-Morrison/MC_test/README.md

 10 positions.

-How do we form an expectation of the performance of choosing 10 positions at random from a population of 100 stocks available for selection (we assume indifference within the 100 stocks available for selection).
+How do we form an expectation of the performance of choosing 10 positions at random from a population of 100 stocks available for selection (we assume indifference within the 100 stocks available for selection)?
 Does performance attributable to stock 1 through 10 differ to that for 91 though 100?

 We can answer this questions using simulation.